udacity/create-your-own-adventure/english/marshmallow.md

 Take some [time](meditation/meditation.md) off!

-Life is full of twists and turns like but try to cheer yourself and people around you.
+Life is full of twists and turns but try to cheer yourself and people around you.
 [Click Here](Happy/happie.md)

 Who is better?